What was your dream job growing up?

 What was your first job in recruitment and how did you get into it?

-What do you enjoy most about recruitment?
+What is it you enjoy most about recruitment?

 What would you consider to be the highlight of your career?